 Until recently, Texas did not allow payment of alimony and, even now, it is available in extremely limited circumstances and only for a limited period of time.

 To be eligible for alimony, the seeking spouse must lack sufficient property and income to provide for her minimum reasonable needs.
 If this initial requirement is met, then one of four specific conditions must exist.
-The first is the other spouse must have been convicted of a crime involving family violence within the 2 years prior to filing of the divorce suit.
+The first is the other spouse must have been convicted of a crime involving family violence within the 2 years prior to the filing of the divorce suit.
 The second is that the parties must have been married for at least 10 years.
 The third is that the spouse must be unable to self-support as a result of incapacitating physical or mental disability.
 Finally, the spouse must be the primary caregiver of a child requiring substantial care due to a physical or mental disability.

 Judges are further limited in their ability to award alimony by state law that says support in most cases can continue for no more than 5 years after the divorce is final (but up to 10 years for longer marriages), unless it is proven that the spouse’s disability is ongoing, in which case it can be indefinite.
 Also, monthly alimony payments are limited to either $5,000 or 20 percent of the paying spouse’s average gross income – whichever amount is lower.